@superutils/promise

 await PromisE.delay(100)

-}PromisE.delay(duration, callback): execute after delay
+}PromisE.delay(duration, callback, asRejected): execute after delay

 Creates a promise that executes a function after a specified duration and returns the value the function returns.